leonmavr/chip-8/README.md

 cd chip-8
 make
 ```
-The generated executable is called `chip8`, which takes a rom file (`rom` folder) as argument.
+The generated executable is called `chip8`, which takes a rom file (`roms` folder) as argument.
 For example, to play Brix:
 ```
 ./chip8 roms/Brix.ch8
 ```